-When instructed by a solicitor on behalf of a client (Referral Cases) Christopher Kessling provides legal services on those terms set out in the Standard Contractual Terms as published by the Bar Council and in force at the date of instruction.
+When instructed by a solicitor on behalf of a client Christopher Kessling provides legal services on those terms as set out in the Standard Contractual Terms published by the Bar Council and in force at the date of instruction.
 Christopher Kessling reserves the right to amend these terms, any such amendments to be notified upon acceptance of instructions.

 Direct public Access Cases